EricBryann/CG4002/README.md

 ## External_Comms

-The code for external communication includes three parts: eval_server, one_player_game and two_player_game.
+The primary code for external communication is `combine.py`.
+But before running it, we should start the evaluation server first.

-### eval_server
+### Eval_server

 The file `eval_server.py` should run in the very beginning to start the server and wait for the connection from the evaluation client inside the `combine.py`

-To install:

-`python3 -m venv <virtual_env_name>`
-`source <virtual_env_name>/bin/activate`
-`pip3 install -r requirements.txt`

 To run:

-Start virtual environment `source <virtual_env_name>/bin/activate`<br />
 Go to the correct directory and run `python eval_server.py <PORT> <GROUP_ID> <NUM_PLAYERS>` <br />

-### one_player_game and two_player_game
+### External_comms

-In both one_player_game and two_player_game directories, the primary code is `combine.py`.
+The primary code to run is `combine.py`.
 This code is to establish the communication between Ultra96 and relay nodes, Ultra96 and evaluation server, as well as Ultra96 and visualizers.
-It includes a server to wait for the connections from relay nodes and receive the messages.
-It also includes a evaluation client to send the messages to evaluation server and receive the correct game state from evaluation server during the game play.
-It also deals with the message transmission between Ultra96 and visualizers via MQTT.
+It includes a server to wait for the connections from relay nodes and receive the messages (hardware sensor readings) for both players.
+It also includes an evaluation client to send the messages (players' game state for the current round of the game) to evaluation server and receive the correct game state from evaluation server during the game play.
+It also handles the message transmission between Ultra96 and visualizers via MQTT.

-The files `GameState.py` `Helper.py` `MoveEngine.py` `PlayerState.py` `StateStaff.py` are imported by `combine.py` to update the players' game state for current round during the game play.
+The files `GameState.py` `Helper.py` `MoveEngine.py` `PlayerState.py` `StateStaff.py` are imported by `combine.py` to update the players' game state for current round of the game during the game play.

-The file `mlp.py` is imported by `combine.py` to get the output from FPGA and map to corresponding predicted players' actions.

-The file `combine_refactor.py` in the two_player_game directory is an improved version for code `combine.py`.
-It enhanced the code readiblity and deal with the inconsistency data transmission problem between Ultra96 and visualizers.

 To run: